 * Everything will be interconnected.
 Cloud technology will go far beyond simply integrating all of our mobile and computing devices; it will soon find its way into virtually every piece of machinery we use.
 Do not be surprised when the operation of our refrigerators, air conditioning units, and toasters are all driven by technology stored in the cloud.

-What will the cloud look line at the end of 2014?
+What will the cloud look like at the end of 2014?
 Well, that’s anyone’s guess.
 To predict anything beyond that timeframe, we may need to consult our science fiction authors for ideas.